kodedninja/reclaim-the-web/slides.md

 ---
 # Ambient
 ---
-### "Ambient music must be able to accommodate many levels of listening attention without enforcing one in particular; it must be as ignorable as it is interesting." ― Brian Eno
+### Brian Eno about ambient music: "... it must be as ignorable as it is interesting."
 ---
-### "How can we make the Web work independently from the Internet?"
+## "How can we make the Web work independently from the Internet?"

 ##### <div class="mt2 tar">André Staltz</div>
----
-## Are you my peer?
 ---
 #### [https://are.na/hunor-karaman/for-reclaim-the-web](https://are.na/hunor-karaman/for-reclaim-the-web)